-(2) The payments for Ms. Meredith are subject to the Change of Control Agreement described in "Executive Compensation-Potential Payments Upon Termination or Change in Control" above and, with respect to vesting of equity, the applicable equity plan rules.
-Payments upon Ms. Meredith's disability are only made if the disability is subsequent to a change of control or pending change of control.
+(2) The payments for Mr. O'Brien, Ms. Meredith and Ms. Keogh are subject to their respective Change of Control Agreements described in "Executive Compensation-Potential Payments Upon Termination or Change in Control" above and, with respect to vesting of equity, the applicable equity plan rules.
+Payments upon Mr. O'Brien's, Ms. Meredith's or Ms. Keogh's disability are only made if the disability is subsequent to a change of control or pending change of control.